samjohnson208/SaugerParentage/README.md

 No relationships found on that data, perhaps because we filtered with maf of 0.03 above instead of 0.3.
 Ugh.
 Resume after break and try again.
 The filtered vcf is already there in sam_sai_svit.

 03/24/25 Work: Took the maf30_miss9 vcf and turned it into the genotype matrix. prepared Sequoia_Full.R for a run on that.
 There are still 1400 sites.
 May be too many still.
 We shall see.

+Results: Only one parent offspring duo was produced by this run.

+03/26/25 Work: Trying maf30_misss9 on svit_mem.
+Prepared and ran Sequoia_Full.R on that converted matrix.
+1540 sites.
+This should let us know if the number of sites is the problem, or if it's an alignment issue.

+Results:

 ## A Note on Nomenclature